Great Things in Store: A Retail-Based Project

 Between 2022 and 2024, Food First NL partnered with food retailers and communities across the province.
 Our goal was to explore retail options that improve food access for Newfoundlanders and Labradorians.
 Together, we met with community members and asked them what retailers could do to make a difference.

-Our Retail Partners
+Our Phase One Retail Partners

 We co-created six pilot projects based on what we heard from community members.
 These projects included delivery services, offering smaller portion sizes, food distribution, ready-to-eat meals, and more.